MachadoJorgeH/MachadoJorgeH/README.md

 # 👋 Hi, I'm Jorge Henrique Machado!

-I'm a developer in training, passionate about technology, currently focused on building applications with Flutter and Firebase.
+"I'm a developer passionate about technology and creating mobile solutions with Flutter.
+Currently a Development Intern at Moovz, I seek to apply and deepen my knowledge to solve real-world problems and build intuitive user experiences.
+I'm always looking for new challenges to learn and evolve."

 ---

-## 🚀 Currently learning the following technologies :
+## 🛠️ Technologies and tools I currently use :

 <div align="center">